abingdonpta/abingdonpta/content/faq.md

 - [Check out the roles listed here.](/roles/)

 ## Does it cost money to be a part of the PTA?
 Annual membership dues are $5 per adult.
-However, you don't have to be a dues-paying member to volunteer for the PTA or to attend meetings.
+However, you do not have to be a dues-paying member to volunteer for the PTA or to attend meetings.
 Membership is required if you want to vote during meetings or be a PTA officer.

 Dues can be submitted online, or via check or cash if necessary.
 [Click here for information about paying dues.](/membership/)